Skip to Content

 Reasons: Does someone need a diagnosed mental health issue to use CAPS?

-No, you do not need a diagnosis to come to CAPS.
-Students who come into CAPS for services run the entire psychological continuum from developmental concerns like transitioning to college and fitting in, to psychiatric crises like a first psychotic break or a manic episode.
+No, someone does not need a diagnosis to come to CAPS.
+Those who come into CAPS for services run the entire psychological continuum from developmental concerns like transitioning to college and fitting in, to psychiatric crises like a first psychotic break or a manic episode.
 Any concern is a good concern to bring to CAPS.

 Medication: How likely is it that I will be put on medication?